empathicqubit/vscode-cc65-debugger/README.md

 * **jest:noncompile**: The tests that come after compilation.
 * **test**: Run the tests in the correct order.
 Does not build anything, so use `build:test` for that.
-* **testmerge**: Runs each batch of tests twice, then combines the results, preferring a successful test run.
-This is because the tests sometimes behave erratically on the build server and I want to avoid running the entire job again.
-It will also print out the name of each test and whether any of the two runs of it passed.
 * **package**: Run `vsce package` using pnpm.
 The project is using a modified version of vsce that has support for pnpm.